 Motorhome insurance varies widely, with prices ranging from a few hundred to several thousand dollars per year.
 There are a number of factors that affect your RV insurance rates, including your driving history and where you live.
 Let’s have a look at these variables and the regional differences in motorhome insurance.

-Anytime you want an RV insurance quote or more in-depth information, contact an independent Trusted Choice® member agent.
-The Trusted Choice network has over 22,000 member agencies with 27,000 locations nationwide, so these agents are knowledgeable about their local areas and dedicated to customer service.
+Anytime you want an RV insurance quote or more in-depth information, contact an independent agent.
+Our network has over 22,000 member agencies with 27,000 locations nationwide, so these agents are knowledgeable about their local areas and dedicated to customer service.

-Find a member agent in your area today to fully understand the cost of insurance for your recreational vehicle.
+Find an insurance agent in your area today to fully understand the cost of insurance for your recreational vehicle.

 Sample Premiums: How Much Does RV Insurance Cost?

 - District of Columbia median annual cost: $2,570

 Michigan weighs in with the highest RV insurance rates, at a median annual premium of $4,490.
 Why are the average rates in Michigan so expensive?